|

 Framed needlepoint art thats been cleaned and refinished.
 The finished needlepoint is a stack of teacups in bright colors.

-Loved how this vintage needlepoint and frame came back to life?
+Love how this vintage needlepoint and embroidered wall art piece came back to life?
 Go ahead and pin it so you’ve got the idea saved for the next time you come across an old frame or stitched piece that deserves a fresh start.

 A vintage needlepoint thrift store find thats been cleaned and frame updated for a cottage core look.
 The needlepoint is a stack of colorful teacups.